 Learn how to use the „passive voice“ in English

-Do you have trouble understanding the ‚passive voice‘?
-In Grammar man’s latest upload, he teaches you why we use the passive voice, when we use the passive voice, and most importantly, how to use the passive voice in all tenses and aspects – The formula for the passive.
+In this lesson, you will learn why we use the passive voice, when we use the passive voice, and most importantly, how to use the passive voice in all tenses and aspects – The formula for the passive.

 Many learners find the passive a little intimidating, but I’m going to show you now the formula which will make things much easier.
 That’s the key – knowing the formula, and then practising it.
 At the end of the video I will give you a link to a practise sheet, and a cheat sheet of formulas, so be sure to check that out at the end of the video.